anira-project/anira/README.md

 ---

-**anira** is a high-performance library designed to enable easy real-time safe integration of neural network inference within audio applications.
+**Anira** is a high-performance library designed to enable easy real-time safe integration of neural network inference within audio applications.
 Compatible with multiple inference backends, [LibTorch](https://github.com/pytorch/pytorch/), [ONNXRuntime](https://github.com/microsoft/onnxruntime/), and [Tensorflow Lite](https://github.com/tensorflow/tensorflow/), anira bridges the gap between advanced neural network architectures and real-time audio processing.
 In the [paper](https://doi.org/10.1109/IS262782.2024.10704099) you can find more information about the architecture and the design decisions of **anira**, as well as extensive performance evaluations with the built-in benchmarking capabilities.

+## Documentation

+An extensive documentation of anira can be found at [https://anira-project.github.io/anira/](https://anira-project.github.io/anira/).
 ## Features

 - **Real-time Safe Execution**: Ensures deterministic runtimes suitable for real-time audio applications
 - **Thread Pool Management**: Utilizes a static thread pool to avoid oversubscription and enables efficient parallel inference
+- **Minimal Latency**: Designed to minimize latency while maintaining real-time safety
 - **Built-in Benchmarking**: Includes tools for evaluating the real-time performance of neural networks
 - **Comprehensive Inference Engine Support**: Integrates common inference engines, LibTorch, ONNXRuntime, and TensorFlow Lite
 - **Flexible Neural Network Integration**: Supports a variety of neural network models, including stateful and stateless models
 - **Cross-Platform Compatibility**: Works seamlessly on macOS, Linux, and Windows

 ## Usage

-An extensive anira usage guide can be found [here](docs/anira-usage.md).

 The basic usage of anira is as follows: